AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/the-basics.md

 ---
 title: AEM kernconcepten
 seo-title: The Basics
-description: Een overzicht van de kernconcepten van hoe AEM gestructureerd is en hoe zich bovenop het te ontwikkelen met inbegrip van het begrijpen van JCR, Sling, OSGi, de verzender, de werkschema's, en MSM
+description: Een overzicht van de kernconcepten van hoe AEM gestructureerd is en hoe te om bovenop het te ontwikkelen met inbegrip van het begrijpen van JCR, het Schrapen, OSGi, de Verzender, werkschema's, en MSM
 seo-description: An overview of the core concepts of how AEM is structured and how to develop on top of it including understanding the JCR, Sling, OSGi, the dispatcher, workflows, and MSM
 uuid: e49f29db-a5d6-48a0-af32-f8785156746e
 contentOwner: msm-service